carbon-language/carbon-lang/docs/design/generics/terminology.md

 ## Compatible types

-Two types are compatible if they have the same representation, even if they expose different APIs.
-The representation of a type includes a bunch of facts about how the bits of a value of that type are represented in memory.
-It also includes things that the compiler can't see directly that involve the interpretation of those bits, such as the invariants that the type maintains.
+Two types are compatible if they have the same notional set of values and represent those values in the same way, even if they expose different APIs.
+The representation of a type describes how the values of that type are represented as a sequence of bits in memory.
+The set of values of a type includes properties that the compiler can't directly see, such as invariants that the type maintains.

 We can't just say two types are compatible based on structural reasons.
 Instead, we have specific constructs that create compatible types from existing types in